malekbenz/malekbenz/_posts/2016-12-02-Create-Host-Blog-for-free-with-Hexo-Github.md

 ## Create a Empty ASP.NET project?

-launch visual studio and create a new asp.net application:
+let's first create an empty web application, launch visual studio and create a new asp.net application:

 Click New Project in the Start page or in the File menu.

 ![CMD](/images/firstAngularApp/newAspApp.png){:class="img-responsive" }